 Towards The Holy Land

-Listed in 2011, the Sanctuary of San Michele Arcangelo is surely the least famous place among the UNESCO Puglia Italy world heritage sites.
+Listed in 2011, the Sanctuary of San Michele Arcangelo, located in the Northern part of Puglia – Gargano – is surely the least famous place among the Puglia UNESCO sites.

-Nevertheless, this fascinating complex of holy buildings dating back to different historical ages, is well worth the visit.
-The original sanctuary was erected in the cave in 490 A.D..
-According to the legend, San Michele Arcangelo appeared to a shepherd.
+Nevertheless, this fascinating complex of holy buildings dating back to different historical ages is well worth the visit.
+The original sanctuary was erected in the cave in 490 A.D. where, according to the legend, San Michele Arcangelo appeared to a shepherd.

 Photo courtesy of Wikipedia

-The rock cut ‘troglodyte settlement’ is renowned as the finest in the Mediterranean.
-It offers visitors a fascinating glimpse into the hidden lives of the ancient pastoral communities that lived over two millennia ago.
+The rock-cut ‘troglodyte settlement’ is renowned as the finest in the Mediterranean.
+It offers visitors a fascinating glimpse into the hidden lives of the ancient pastoral communities that lived here over two millennia ago.

 Photo courtesy of Wikipedia

-A trip to Matera is also the perfect way to explore the historic significance of Italy’s Basilicata Region.
-It is also a great strating point to visit other attractions such as Potenza, one of the country’s highest provincial capitals.
+A trip to Matera is also the perfect way to explore the historical significance of Italy’s Basilicata Region.
+It is also a great starting point to visit other attractions such as Potenza, one of the country’s highest provincial capitals.

 The seaside commune of Maratea has long been referred to as “the Pearl of the Tyrrhenian”.
 While history buffs will jump at the chance to traverse the winding Norman city wall of inland Melfi.

-With 3 UNESCO Puglia Italy world heritage sites plus the Matera one, the heel is brimming with culture!
-Speak to us today, so that we can help you start your plans on soaking it all up.
+With 3 Puglia UNESCO Sites plus Sassi of Matera, the heel of Italy is brimming with culture!
+Speak to us today, so we can help you experience Puglia at its fullest.